keeferrourke/lang_tools/README.md

 ### spell\_check.py

-Run check on a file called `misspellings` against Canadian English dictionaries with output to the console.
+Run check on a file called `misspellings` against Canadian English dictionaries with JSON output to the console.
 If the `--lang` or short `-l` option isn't specified, then the default language that is used is Canadian English.
 ```
 spell_check.py --lang=en_CA -i mispellings